They did not wait long, and that told Sable more clearly than any summons could have that the next move had been decided.

 "This concludes correction," he said coolly.

-Then he released her.
+Then he let go.

 Cassian turned and walked out without a word.

 The hall remained silent long after he left.
-Rovan's face had gone pale.
-The elder resumed his seat.

 "Assembly dismissed."

-The pack dispersed slowly and uneasily, the edges of order no longer sitting right.
 Sable remained on her knees until Mara and another servant rushed forward to lift her carefully.

 Her vision blurred and her hearing dulled, but she understood enough to know what had just happened.